17 arrested in global sex trafficking ring targeting Thai women

 (CNN)Seventeen alleged members of a global trafficking ring have been charged with transporting hundreds of women from Thailand to the United States for commercial sex purposes.

-An indictment unsealed this week claims the 12 Thai nationals and five Americans recruited the women in a sophisticated scheme that dates back to 2009.
+An indictment unsealed this week accuses the 12 Thai nationals and five Americans of recruiting the women in a sophisticated scheme that dates back to 2009.

-They used fraudulent means to obtain visas for the women's relocation to major cities including Los Angeles, Chicago, Atlanta, Las Vegas and Minneapolis, Minnesota, the Department of Justice alleges.
+They used fraudulent means to obtain visas for the women's relocation to major cities, including Los Angeles, Chicago, Atlanta, Las Vegas and Minneapolis, Minnesota, the Department of Justice alleges.

 In Minneapolis, their alleged activities raised red flags.